JohnBinford/AppleWood-Pointe/readme.md

    -  Please be sure John gets a digest of any converstation so he can post it here...
 ### An example DIscussion...

--  Subject:  Other Location Workshop.
+-  Subject:  Other Location's Workshop Organization.
    -  John-D question.
 Have any of you heard from other Applewood location workshop users on how they organized their workshop?
       -  Donald-D reply.
 Eagan Applewood user told me that they brought tools in when the time came and they then threw out ones they didn't want.
       -  William-T reply.
 Edina Applewood user told me that they didn't do any prior organization before move-in.